 Gold's ability to act as a “store of value” can help mitigate risk during times of market volatility and economic uncertainty.
 Indian equities registered a dramatic increase in the last half-hour of trading on Thursday, the last day of the November derivative series, and two of the most important indicators rose more than 1%, led by information technology companies and the twin HDFC.
 To evaluate it as an investment, it's important to understand how the price of a commodity works.
 Unlike a stock, a commodity such as gold doesn't invest in itself or innovate.

+Investing in gold through a 401k Gold IRA is one way to diversify your portfolio and hedge against market volatility.
 It does not hire employees or sell products and services.
 Its value is linked to its scarcity, and supply and demand determine its price.
 In addition, gold is considered a good store of value, so people can be encouraged to buy gold when they believe that their local currency is losing value.
 Some believe that if the United States adopted a gold standard, it would benefit from its gold reserves.

 Exchange rate fluctuations influence the price of gold, since gold is traded in USD on the international market and the conversion of rupees to the dollar affects the price.
 I think the biggest challenge of investing in gold is that investors believe that there are qualities in gold that aren't needed.
 Much of the supply of gold on the market since the 1990s has come from the sales of gold ingots in the vaults of global central banks.
 In today's inflationary environment, many investors believe it makes sense to expose themselves to commodities such as gold rather than stocks, and the news repeatedly sells the idea of gold as a hedge against inflation.